mworion/MountWizzard4/docs/source/index.rst

 =====================
 Documentation for MW4
 =====================
-.. note:: Please note that MountWizzard4 is still beta and under development!
+.. note:: Please remember that MountWizzard4 is still beta and under development!

 .. toctree::
     :maxdepth: 3